serverless/blog/posts/2017-10-27-madhuri-yechuri-unikernels-event-driven-serverless-emit-2017.md

 Madhuri Yechuri is the founder of [Elotl](https://angel.co/elotl).
 She came at us with a fly-through of application deployment paradigms and the way they have evolved through time.
 Where are we now, and how can a serverless, event-driven paradigm take us to an even better place?

-She covers shrink wrap needs for applications, and talks about how serverless ranks in cost-savings, agility, security and observability.
-Madhuri then delves into the benefits of unikernels; they can help minimize cold starts, for one.
-Be sure to hang in there for the post-presentation Q&A.
+Her talk covers shrink wrap needs for applications, and how serverless ranks in cost-savings, agility, security and observability.
+Madhuri then delves into some surprising benefits of using unikernels in a serverless world: shorter cold starts, better security, and smaller package sizes.
+Could unikernels replace containers?

 The full video is below, or scroll on ahead to read the transcript.